 Program Information: About us

-The Minnesota School Forest Program is a partnership between the Minnesota DNR and Minnesota schools.
-The program provides a variety of benefits to increase outdoor education activities.
-Housed in DNR Forestry, the program works closely with the Stewardship, Community and Urban Forestry, Project Learning Tree, Project WILD, Project WET, and many other programs.
+The Minnesota School Forest Program is a partnership between the Minnesota Department of Natural Resources and Minnesota schools.
+The program provides a variety of benefits to increase outdoor education activities.?
+Housed in the Division of Forestry the program works closely with Stewardship; Community and Urban Forestry; Projects Learning Tree, WILD, and WET; and many other programs.

-Contact the School Forest Program staff
+Contact the School Forest Staff

-Governor Mark Dayton highlights the School Forest Program as a 2011–2013 biennium education accomplishment.
+Governor Mark Dayton highlights the School Forest Program as a 2011-3013 biennium education accomplishment.